Universality for outliers in weakly confined Coulomb-type systems: Introduction and main results

-where $(\xi_k)_k$ is a sequence of i.i.d.\ standard complex Gaussians, $\xi_k\sim\mathcal{N}_\C(0,1)$.
 The law of $P_\n$ does not depend on the specific orthonormal basis $(Q_{k,\n})_{k=0}^\n$ we choose.
 The zero set $\Psi_\n$ of $P_\n$ forms a point process in the plane, which shares many features with a weakly confined Coulomb gas whose background measure is $\nu$.
 This was noticed in \cite{ZeitouniZelditch} and is discussed more thoroughly in \cite{BG}.
 In particular, as $\n$ tends to infinity, the points of $\Psi_\n$ distribute according to the measure $\nu$ and there is a large number of outliers.

 We consider the class of measures